Dynamic Gossip: Graph characterization of success for LNS

 \end{definition} If $n$ is the depth of the tree, then $\sigma(k) = \sigma(n)$ for $k>n$.
 It will also be obvious that: \begin{proposition} A bottom-up call sequence is $\LNS$-permitted.
 If $n$ is the depth of the tree, then $\sigma(n)$ is $\LNS$-maximal. \end{proposition} The graph below illustrates the execution of the bottom-up call sequence $\tau(1);\tau(2);\tau(3)$.

-\begin{lemma} Let an initial gossip graph $G$ be a tree with root $r$. \begin{enumerate} \item There is a $\LNS$-sequence $\sigma$ after which the root $r$ is an expert and every agent knows the secret of $r$. \item If $r$ has exactly one predecessor, then there is a $\LNS$-sequence that is successful on $G$. \end{enumerate} \end{lemma} \begin{proof} Let $n$ be the maximum depth of $G$.

-In order to prove the first item, we observe that in a maximal bottom-up call sequence all (other) agents have called the root $r$.

-We now prove the second item.
-Let $r'$ be the predecessor of $r$, and let $G' = G - r - r'r$.
+\begin{lemma} Let an initial gossip graph $G$ be a tree with root $r$. \begin{enumerate} \item There is a $\LNS$-sequence $\sigma$ after which the root $r$ is an expert and every agent knows the secret of $r$. \item If $r$ has exactly one predecessor, then there is a $\LNS$-sequence that is successful on $G$. \end{enumerate} \end{lemma} \begin{proof} Let $n$ be the maximum depth of $G$. \begin{enumerate} \item In a maximal bottom-up call sequence all other agents have called the root $r$. \item Let $r'$ be the predecessor of $r$, and let $G' = G - r - r'r$.
 Then $G'$ is a tree with root $r'$.
 Let $\sigma$ be a maximal bottom-up call sequence in $G'$, and let $\sigma'$ be the sequence consisting of calls from all agents except $r$ and $r'$, to $r$.
-Then $\sigma; r'r; \sigma'$ is successful on $G$.
-Now applying item \ref{oneoneone} of this lemma to $G'$, we get that in $(G')^\sigma$ agent $r'$ knows the secrets of all agents in $G'$, and that all other agents in $G'$ know the secret of $r'$ because they have called $r'$.
-In such a call they have also learnt from $r'$ the number of $r$.
-So, the calls in $\sigma'$ can be made; and because they are after the call $rr'$, after these calls all agents in $G$ are experts. \end{proof}
+Then $\sigma; r'r; \sigma'$ is successful on $G$. \end{enumerate} \end{proof}

 \begin{lemma} Let $G = (A,N,S)$ be a bush and let $x,y \in A$ such that $\neg Nxy$.
 Then there is an $\LNS$-sequence that is successful on $G+xy$. \end{lemma}